kindbeing/nplayers/docs/backlog.md

 So that I can quickly find specific players in large lists
 ```
 **Acceptance Criteria:**
-- GET /api/players?search={term} endpoint for name filtering
+- GET /api/players?search={term} endpoint for firstName/lastName filtering
 - Search input with debouncing (300ms)
 - Case-insensitive partial matching
 - Clear search functionality

-**US-006: Filter Players by Team**
+**US-006: Filter Players by Birth Year**
 ```
 As Alex the league administrator
-I want to filter players by team
+I want to filter players by birth year
-So that I can view rosters for specific teams
+So that I can analyze players by generation
 ```
 **Acceptance Criteria:**
-- GET /api/players?team={team} endpoint
+- GET /api/players?birthYear={year} endpoint
-- Team filter dropdown with available teams
+- Birth year filter dropdown with available years
 - Combine with search functionality
 - Clear filters option